ConPaaS-team/conpaas/docs/userguide.rst

 --------

-Different aspects of XtreemFS (e.g. replica- and OSD-selection) can be customised by setting certain policies.
+Different aspects of XtreemFS (e.g. replica- and OSD-selection) can be customized by setting certain policies.
 Those policies can be set via the ConPaaS command line client (recommended) or directly via ``xtfsutil`` (see the XtreemFS user guide).
 The commands are like follows, were <policy_type> is ``osd_sel``, ``replica_sel``, or ``replication``::